-To import content from another course, you always start in the new course site and pull the content in from the old course using the Import Course Content tool.
+To import content from another course, you always start in the new (destination) course site and pull the content in from the original course using the Import Course Content tool.
 You do not want to copy the old course or export content from the old course.

 See the following Canvas Guides for detailed instructions and images.